-Have you been thinking about donating eggs and want to know what the process of being an egg donor looks like?
+Have you been thinking about becoming an egg donor and want to know what the process of being an egg donor looks like?
 As a top-rated egg donor agency, we have had the opportunity of working closely with many young women on their journey to becoming egg donors for the first time.
-Drawing on this experience, we have put together a comprehensive step-by-step guide for anyone interested in donating eggs with Donor Nexus.
-If you have additional questions, contact us and we will be glad to discuss the egg donation steps with you.
-We are also proud to share first-hand egg donor experiences to give you a deeper understanding of the process.
+Drawing on this experience, we have put together a comprehensive step-by-step guide for anyone interested in learning how to become an egg donor with Donor Nexus.
+If you have additional questions, contact us and we will be glad to discuss the egg donation process with you.
+We are also proud to share many first-hand egg donor experiences to give you a deeper understanding of the process.

 The first step to donating eggs with Donor Nexus is to fill out our preliminary egg donor application.

-Once Donor Nexus reviews your application, you will receive an email that includes a questionnaire to fill out and a detailed overview of the program.
+Once Donor Nexus reviews your application, you will receive an email that includes an egg donor questionnaire to fill out and a detailed overview of the program.
 The questionnaire provides insight for prospective intended parents on the type of person you are.
-It is very important to fill out the questionnaire in great detail.
+It is very important to fill out the egg donor questionnaire in great detail.
 This is your opportunity to show off your personality!

 Once you have been accepted into the program and your profile has been uploaded to our database, Intended Parents can begin reviewing your profile.
 When an Intended Parent comes to Donor Nexus, we help them find an egg donor based on the characteristics they are looking for.
 Usually it is characteristics similar to the intended mother, such as ethnicity, hair color, eye color, etc. We then provide egg donor profiles to the Intended Parents to review based on their specific criteria.
 We do not have an exact timeframe of how long it will take for you to be matched.
 It could be several months or over a year.
 It is important that the match is perfect for the Intended Parents.
 On occasion, we may contact you for additional information not listed on your profile.
 A specific Intended Parent may want additional photos of you as a child or to know more about your family or something that you wrote about on your profile.
 The more prompt you are the more likely the specific Intended Parent will choose you.

-It is a privilege to be donate eggs so we hope you are excited to embark on this journey.
+It is a privilege to become an egg donor, so we hope you are excited to embark on this journey.

 Upon selection, we will contact you to share the good news!
 At this point, we will begin the prescreen evaluations necessary for all egg donors to complete.
 Prescreen evaluations consist of a medical evaluation, a psychological evaluation, a genetic evaluation, and a legal consultation.